deepaklearner/sample_cypher/README3.md

 OPTIONAL MATCH (L3)-[:HAS_ATTRIBUTE]->(L3_name:Name)
 OPTIONAL MATCH (L3)-[:HAS_ATTRIBUTE]->(L3_email:WorkEmail)

-// Calculate Level
-WITH user, L1, L2, L3,
+// Calculate Level based on manager hierarchy depth WITH user, L1, L2, L3,
      user_name, user_email, L1_name, L1_email, L2_name, L2_email, L3_name, L3_email,
      CASE
        WHEN user.employeeNumber = user.managerid THEN 1
-       WHEN L1 IS NOT NULL AND L2 IS NULL THEN 2
-       WHEN L2 IS NOT NULL AND L3 IS NULL THEN 3
-       WHEN L3 IS NOT NULL THEN 4
+       WHEN L1 IS NOT NULL AND L2 IS NULL AND L3 IS NULL THEN 2 WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NULL THEN 3 WHEN L1 IS NOT NULL AND L2 IS NOT NULL AND L3 IS NOT NULL THEN 4 ELSE NULL
-       ELSE NULL
      END AS Level